 “Damn it.
 That’s not really an option for me.
 There aren’t enough other people to sleep with up here.
 Well, ones that I would be interested in sleeping with, anyway.
 Because those that I would be, I already have.”
+All two of them.

 “What’s going on?”
-Megan asks.
+Megan asked.

 “The mysterious Stan?”

 “Why do you think he doesn’t like you back?”

-She frowns at me.
-“Since when do you have low self-esteem?”
+She frowned.
+“Out of your league?
+Really?
+Since when do you have low self-esteem?”

-The last woman he was associated with in the press is third in line for the throne of a European country.
-I have no idea if the rumors are true or not, but the point stands.
+The last woman he was associated with in the press was third in line for the throne of a European country.
+I had no idea if the rumors were true or not, but the point stood.

-“No. I can’t really get into it,” I tell her.
+“I can’t really get into it,” I told her.
 “Sorry.”

-“Well, lets figure out what you can do.
+“Fine.
 Tell me some of his flaws.”